American Gold Eagle Coins

 • 1/10 ounce: $5 face value

 All four denominations have been offered as bullion versions since the series was launched in 1986.
 Proof coins were initially only available in the 1 ounce size.
 In the second year of issue the 1/2 ounce size was added.
 In the third year, the remaining 1/4 and 1/10 ounce sizes were offered as proofs.
-The collectible uncirculated versions of the coins have been offered in all denominations from 2006 to 2008.
+The collectible uncirculated versions of the coins were initially offered in all denominations from 2006 to 2008.
+From 2011 to present, only the one ounce size has been issued.
+Explore the Gold American Eagle mintage data for each year and denomination.

 Composition and Specifications

 Gold Eagles are struck with a durable composition of 22 karat gold.
 The composition is comprised of 91.67% gold, 3% silver, and 5.33% copper.
-Coins are produced so that each fractional denomination contains the corresponding amount of gold.
+Coins are produced so that each size contains its stated weight in pure gold.

 The one ounce coin is 1.287 inches in diameter, has a weight of 1.0909 ounces, and contains on ounce of gold.
 The one-half ounce coin measures 1.063 inches in diameter, has a weight of 0.5455 ounces, and contains 0.5000 ounces of gold.
 The one-quarter ounce coin is 0.866 inches in diameter, weighs 0.2727 ounces, and contains 0.2500 ounces of gold.
 The one-tenth ounce coin is 0.650 inches, weighs 0.1091 ounces, and contains 0.100 ounces of gold.